-In a new paper in Nature Geoscience , DCO Deep Energy Community member Daniele Brunelli (University of Modena and Reggio Emilia, Italy), with colleagues at the Lamont-Doherty Earth Observatory (Columbia University, USA), report that the presence of pyroxenites has an outsized effect on melting within the mantle.
+In a new paper in Nature Geoscience , DCO Deep Energy Community member Daniele Brunelli (University of Modena and Reggio Emilia, Italy), with colleagues at the University of Modena and Reggio Emilia and Lamont-Doherty Earth Observatory, USA, reports that the presence of pyroxenites has an outsized effect on melting within the mantle.
 These potentially carbon-rich rocks melt at lower temperatures than the surrounding peridotite, and contrary to expectations, create a cooling effect.
 When pyroxenites are present, they reduce the total amount of melted rock that forms in the mantle beneath mid-ocean ridges, where diverging tectonic plates allow mantle to well up and partially melt, creating new seafloor.
 Because pyroxenites cause a reduction in the extent of melting, these regions have thinner crust and potentially release less mantle carbon.

 “The presence of pyroxenites is one of the major controls that governs the thermal state of the region beneath mid-ocean ridges,” said Brunelli.
 “This effect is the reverse of what was expected.”
 Earlier experiments had suggested that pyroxenites increase the amount of melt produced at mid-ocean ridges, which would increase the thickness of new crust.